ArasLabs/batch-loader-script/README.md

 Required ID column for deletes

 - Items: include an `id` column with the Item’s GUID.
 With headers, the column can be anywhere; without headers, place the GUID in column 1.
-- Relationships: include a relationship row GUID column named `id`, `rel_id`, or `relationship_id` (case-insensitive).
+- Relationships: include an `id` column with the relationship row GUID.
 With headers, the column can be anywhere; without headers, place the GUID in column 1.

 ### Clean Failed Files